 1.3 Monthly Tier 1 Block Amounts

-Sub-Option 1: nclude the following language for customers that does NOT purchase RSS, as defined in section 3 of Exhibit J.
+Sub-Option 1: Include the following language for customers that does NOT purchase RSS, as defined in section 3 of Exhibit J.

-The monthly Tier 1 Block Amounts for each month of each Fiscal Year, beginning with FY 2029 shall be equal to the annual Tier 1 Block Amount as specified in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2 of this exhibit, rounded to a whole number.
+The monthly Tier 1 Block Amounts for each month of each Fiscal Year, beginning with FY 2029 shall be equal to the sum of all «Customer Name» Members’ calculated portions of monthly Tier 1 Block Amount made available to «Customer Name».
+Each «Customer Name» Members’ calculated portion shall be equal to: (1) «Customer Name» Member’s calculated portion attributable to the annual Tier 1 Block Amount calculated pursuant to section 4.3 of this Agreement multiplied by (2) the Member’s Monthly Shaping Factor for the corresponding month as specified in section 1.2 of this exhibit, rounded to a whole number.
 BPA shall enter such amounts into the table below.
 Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit. «Customer Name» shall schedule the monthly Tier 1 Block Amounts as flat as possible on all hours of each month.

 End Sub-Option 1

+Sub-Option 2: Include the following language for customers that purchase RSS as defined in section 3 of Exhibit J.

+Drafter’s Note: Delete this section for all customers at contract offer.

-The monthly Tier 1 Block Amounts for each month of each Fiscal Year, beginning with FY 2029, shall be equal to(1) the annual Tier 1 Block Amount as specified in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2 of this exhibit, rounded to a whole number.
+The monthly Tier 1 Block Amounts for each month of each Fiscal Year, beginning with FY 2029, shall be equal to the sum of all «Customer Name» Members’ calculated portions of monthly Tier 1 Block Amounts made available to «Customer Name».
+Each «Customer Name» Member’s calculated portion shall be equal to: (1) «Customer Name» Member’s calculated portion attributable to the annual Tier 1 Block Amount calculated pursuant to section 4.3 of this Agreement multiplied by (2) the Member’s Monthly Shaping Factor for the corresponding month as specified in section 1.2 of this exhibit, rounded to a whole number.
 BPA shall enter such amounts into the table below.
 Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit. «Customer Name» shall schedule the monthly Tier 1 Block Amounts as flat as possible on all hours of each month unless displacement of the Block Product for RSS occurs.

 «Customer Name» shall schedule any Specified Renewable Resources identified in section 3 of Exhibit J to serve Total Retail Load and BPA shall provide RSS to such Specified Renewable Resources pursuant to section 3 of Exhibit J. «Customer Name» shall reduce its Tier 1 Block Amount schedule each hour pursuant to section 4.5 of the body of this Agreement and section 3 of Exhibit J in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 3 of Exhibit J for such Specified Renewable Resources. «Customer Name» shall pay BPA for the Tier 1 Block Amount in the table below without any adjustment due to displacement of the Block Product for RSS.

+End Sub-Option 2

+Drafter’s Note: Leave table blank at contract signing.